freenas/freenas-docs/userguide/plugins.rst

 preferred.

 If both :guilabel:`NAT` and :guilabel:`DHCP` are unset, an IPv4 or IPv6 address can be manually entered.
+If desired, an IPv4 or IPv6 interface can be selected.
+If no interface is selected the jail IP address uses the current active interface.
+The IPv4 or IPv6 address must be in the range of the local network.

 Click :guilabel:`ADVANCED PLUGIN INSTALLATION` to show all options for the plugin jail.
 The options are described in